Tippi Hedren: Marnie (1964)

+Allegations of sexual harassment

 Marnie was the second and last collaboration between Hedren and Hitchcock.
 In 1973, she admitted that a major lifestyle difference caused a split in their relationship.
 "He was too possessive and too demanding.
 I cannot be possessed by anyone.
 But, then, that's my own hangup."
 In 1983, author Donald Spoto published his second book about Hitchcock, The Dark Side of Genius, for which Hedren agreed to talk for the first time in detail about her relationship with the director.

 The book was controversial, as several of Hitchcock's friends claimed the Hitchcock portrayed in the book was not the man they knew.
-For years after its release, Hedren was not keen to talk about it in interviews, but thought the chapter devoted to her story was "accurate as to just what he was."
+For years after its release, Hedren was not keen to talk about it in interviews, but thought the chapter devoted to her story was "accurate as to just what he was".
 Hedren later explained her long silence before telling her story, "It was embarrassing and insulting—there were a lot of reasons why I didn't want to tell the story.
 I didn't want it to be taken advantage of, twisted, turned, and made into an even uglier situation than it was."